Buildbot no longer supports Python 2.7 on the Buildbot master.

 The fanciest configuration would probably be a symmetric configuration for everything but the UI.
 You would scale the number of UI master according to your number of UI users, and scale the number of engine masters to the number of workers.

 Depending on your workload and size of master host, it is probably a good idea to start thinking of multimaster starting from a hundred workers connected.

 Multimaster can also be used for high availability, and seamless upgrade of configuration code.
 Complex configuration indeed requires sometimes to restart the master to reload custom steps or code, or just to upgrade the upstream buildbot version.

 In this case, you will implement following procedure:

 Start new master(s) with new code and configuration.

 Send a graceful shutdown to the old master(s).

 New master(s) will start taking the new jobs, while old master(s) will just finish managing the running builds.

 As an old master is finishing the running builds, it will drop the connections from the workers, who will then reconnect automatically, and by the mean of load balancer will get connected to a new master to run new jobs.

 As buildbot nine has been designed to allow such procedure, it has not been implemented in production yet as we know.
-There is probably a new REST api needed in order to graceful shutdown a master, and the details of gracefully dropping the connection to the workers to be sorted out.
+There is probably a new REST API needed in order to gracefully shutdown a master, and the details of gracefully dropping the connection to the workers to be sorted out.